50 Essential Memoirs

 Alison Bechdel’s darkly comic Fun Home, told with the help of the author’s gothic artwork, is perfectly suited for the graphic novel format.
 The book is a coming-of-age story about a young woman whose father is a closeted gay man who works as a high school English teacher and a funeral home director.
 Bechdel ultimately comes out as a lesbian herself in the tale, which is at once both heartbreaking and funny.

-I Feel Bad About My Neck: And Other Thoughts On Being a Woman
+I Feel Bad about My Neck: And Other Thoughts on Being a Woman

-I Feel Bad About My Neck: And Other Thoughts On Being a Woman
+I Feel Bad about My Neck: And Other Thoughts on Being a Woman

 In Stock Online

 The late Nora Ephron’s collection of essays on female aging is endlessly relatable and uproariously hilarious.
-The When Harry Met Sally writer’s signature dry wit is unmistakeable in her takes on women’s necks—they’re incapable of lying about our age—the chaotic abyss of our purses, and the woes of reading glasses, among others.
+The When Harry Met Sally writer’s signature dry wit is unmistakable in her takes on women’s necks—they’re incapable of lying about our age—the chaotic abyss of our purses, and the woes of reading glasses, among others.

 The late Nora Ephron’s collection of essays on female aging is endlessly relatable and uproariously hilarious.
-The When Harry Met Sally writer’s signature dry wit is unmistakeable in her takes on women’s necks—they’re incapable of lying about our age—the chaotic abyss of our purses, and the woes of reading glasses, among others.
+The When Harry Met Sally writer’s signature dry wit is unmistakable in her takes on women’s necks—they’re incapable of lying about our age—the chaotic abyss of our purses, and the woes of reading glasses, among others.

 I Know Why the Caged Bird Sings